sanvie/jtops/README.md

 ## The half-edge data structure

 To store conveniently such a mesh we need a dedicated data structure.
 A pretty popular one is the half-edge.
 An edge is connecting two vertices but is not oriented.
 In order to provide orientation to a face we need some sort of oriented edge.
-That's were the idea of spliting an edge into two oriented half edge comes handy.
+That's were the idea of spliting an edge into two oriented half edges comes handy.
 Our ABC triangle would look like this:

 ![half edge](/doc/images/img7.png)